 To give the facts stated in the regifter and the certificate their due weight, it is proper to compare them with the following.
-During this feafon the fmall-pox was epidemical in feveral neighbouring villages.
-At Christleton, a fmall village, two miles distant from Chester, the distemper began in March, and continued there till October.
-At the commencement of the epidemic, 107 poor children had never been exposed to the variolous infection; of thefe, 100 had the distemper, probably all who were capable of receiving the fmall-pox.
-AFTER this short explanation, may not the following conclusions be reafonably deduced from the facts contained in the register and certificate?
-1. That they afford no proof that a patient patient in the small-pox renders the air of an adjoining house, or the external air infectious, even when aided by heat and moisture.
+During this feafon the small-pox was epidemical in several neighbouring villages.
+At Christleton, a small village, two miles distant from Chester, the distemper began in March, and continued there till October.
+At the commencement of the epidemic, 107 poor children had never been exposed to the variolous infection; of thefe, 100 had the diftemper, probably all who were capable of receiving the feldem in feparate apartine fmall-pox. we may conclude that the AFTER this short explanation, may not the following conclusions be reasonably deduced from the facts contained in the register and certificate?
+1. That they afford no proof that a patient I could patient in the small-pox renders the air of an adjoining house, or the external air infectious, even when aided by heat and moisture.
 2. That it does not appear from these facts that the variolous miasms render clothes, furniture, &c. infectious.
-3. That the 'Rules of pre-'vention' do not seem to have been insufficient for their purpose in a single instance.
-It is highly probable that experience will discover some defects in the regulations: however it may be reasonably hoped that such defects will admit of a practicable correction.
-These conclusions are deduced from well-authenticated facts; yet I am aware that they will only convince such readers as discern the truth of the theoretical principles above advanced.
-But if these principles be true, our establishment at Chester is likely to supply observations sufficient to persuade the most sceptical.
-I could I could adduce many facts from other infectious distempers, in favour of the doctrine maintained in this Inquiry, but suppose that argument from analogy will be deemed supersuous, after so many direct proofs have been produced. folious are deduced from well-authenkated facts; yet I am aware that they fill only convince fuch readers as difers the truth of the theoretical prinples above advanced.
-But if thefe sinciples be true, our effablishment at factor is likely to fuggly observations to most feeptical.
+3. That the ' Rules of pre-' vention' do not feem to have been infufficient for their purpose in a single instance.
+IT is highly probable that experience will discover some defects in the regulations: however it may be reasonably hoped that fuch defects will admit of a practicable correction.
+These conclusions are deduced from well-authenticated facts; yet I am aware that they will only convince fuch readers as difcern the truth of the theoretical principles above advanced.
+But if these principles be true, our establishment at Chester is likely to supply observations fufficient to perfuade the most sceptical.
+QUE.
+I could adduce many facts from other infectious distempers, in favour of the doctrine maintained in this Inquiry, but suppose that argument from analogy will be deemed superstuous, after so many direct proofs have been produced. fufficient nor their purpole in a fingle Married the Milesport segantin plants.